gSUz92nc/ExamTracker/README.md

 ## Environment Variables

-The following environment variables need to be configured in your `.env` file:
+The following environment variables need to be configured in your `.env` file (I have my backend behind Clouflare Zero Trust which is why I have the CF_* variables.
+You probably wouldn't need it depending on your setup):

 - `CF_ACCESS_CLIENT_ID`: Your Cloudflare Access Client ID
 - `CF_ACCESS_CLIENT_SECRET`: Your Cloudflare Access Client Secret